aiplanethub/5-week_Data_Science_Bootcamp/week-5/186-ML Concepts Recap.md

 * Another data splitting that we need to do is dividing the data into Train and Test Sets.
 * Imagine drawing a horizontal line between the table, let’s say, after the 8th entry.
 That’s what Train Test Split looks like.
 The whole table is now divided into 4 parts.
 * PLEASE NOTE: The dataset should always be shuﬄed before splitting.
-We’ve used an unshuﬄed version here just for the explanation purpose.
+We’ve used an unshuﬄed version here just for explanation.